Pisth/pisth.github.io/index.md

 - You can edit text files and code with colored syntax.
 - The Shell supports colors and real time output and input, so you can use text editors such as nano, vim, etc.
 - The Shell supports Bluetooth keyboard including arrows and ctrl keys but excluding function keys.

+# API

+Pisth has an API for importing files from your own app.
+See more at [https://pisth.github.io/docs/api/getting-started.html](https://pisth.github.io/docs/api/getting-started.html)